lumpn/unity-scheduling/README.md

-# unity-scheduler
+# unity-scheduling
 A non-allocating Invoke/InvokeRepeating scheduler for Unity

 ## Installation
-Download the entire repository from https://github.com/lumpn/unity-scheduler and use Unity's built in package manager to [add package from disk](https://docs.unity3d.com/Manual/upm-ui-local.html).
+Download the entire repository from https://github.com/lumpn/unity-scheduling and use Unity's built in package manager to [add package from disk](https://docs.unity3d.com/Manual/upm-ui-local.html).

 ## Usage
 ```csharp